hypothesis/client/docs/config.md

 ### `assetRoot`

 _String_.
-The URL from which client assets are loaded.
+The root URL from which client assets are loaded.
+This should be set to the root URL where the contents of the client's `build` directory are found, including the trailing slash.
+(Default: _https://cdn.hypothes.is/hypothesis/X.Y.Z/build/_)

 ### `sidebarAppUrl`